nativevoid/netora/docs/CODE_OF_CONDUCT.md

 ## Reporting

-If you encounter unacceptable behavior, please report it to [contact@example.com].
+If you encounter unacceptable behavior, please report it to [Email Us](mailto:0x4E56@proton.me+Nativevoid@proton.me).
 All reports will be handled fairly and privately.